Digital-Splitleaf/splitleaf-data/CONTRIBUTING.md

 *   Evaluate the submitted text
 *   Create the initial **XML file**
-*   Publish that XML file **['Development' branch](https://github.com/Digital-Splitleaf/splitleaf-data/tree/development)**.
+*   Publish that XML file in the **['Development' branch](https://github.com/Digital-Splitleaf/splitleaf-data/tree/development)**.

 ***

 ### 4. Mandatory Editorial Verification

-In the processing folder, files can be edited by any user.
+Files can be edited by any user by making changes in the **['Development' branch](https://github.com/Digital-Splitleaf/splitleaf-data/tree/development)**.
 Before any file can be published on the Digital Splitleaf:

 *   It must be verified by **two independent editors**
 *   Their names must appear at the top of the XML file